Making the Most of A.I.’s Potential

 Meanwhile, at Stanford, a 100-year study on the social and technological challenges and potentials for A.I. is underway.
 The AI100 project’s first report, released this month, looks at the potential that properly-channeled A.I. could have for the year 2030 in sectors ranging from transportation, to education, to neighborhoods.
 Study panel chair Peter Stone, a computer science professor at the University of Texas-Austin, explains these findings.

-Stuart Russell is a computer science and engineering professor at the University of California, Berkeley in Berkeley, California.
+Dr. Stuart Russell is a professor of Computer Science and the Director of the Kavli Center for Ethics, Science, and the Public at the University of California, Berkeley in Berkeley, California.

 Peter Stone is a professor of Computer Science at the University of Texas-Austin.